craftcms/feed-me/README.md

 - Change the plugin name as it appear in the CP navigation.
 - Set the default cache (for calls using the template tag only).
+- Enable or disable specific tabs for Feed Me.

 ## Usage